massoncheg/forgejo-docs/docs/admin/reverse-proxy.md

 #### HTTPS with manually installed certificates

-If you have obtained certificates from elsewhere or have chosen not to let certbot automatically install them, make the following changes to the configuration file:
+If you have obtained certificates from elsewhere or have chosen not to let Certbot automatically install them, make the following changes to the configuration file:

 **Change the listening ports**